The future of manufacturing part 2: Board checklist for successful MRP/ERP projects

 If you need help with manufacturing challenges,

 1. Get the business objectives clear.

-Has there been an open workshop in the boardroom to agree on the basic business objectives?
-The objective isn’t to implement a new MRP or ERP, it’s to deliver specific business outcomes…what are they?
+Has there been an open workshop at Board level to agree on the basic business objectives?
+The objective isn’t to implement a new MRP or ERP, it’s to deliver specific business outcomes…what are these?
 Has everyone agreed on them?

 Be specific.
-For example, an objective may be to halve the manufacturing cycle/throughput time; to remove four FTEs by avoiding any rekeying between the ERP and website; or to eliminate errors in labeling by automating label production.
+For example, an objective may be to halve manufacturing cycle/throughput time; to remove four FTEs by avoiding any rekeying between the ERP and website; or to eliminate errors in labelling by automating label production.